 (11) Sidewalk café permit holders shall be exempt from the restrictions on open containers if such establishment is otherwise licensed to sell alcoholic beverages under the state alcoholic beverage control rules and regulations and the laws of the City.
-Any dispensing and/or serving or consuming of alcoholic beverages in the sidewalk area shall be strictly in accordance with all applicable laws, ordinances, and regulations, of the Alabama Alcoholic Beverages may be served, then the same may not be taken outside of the permitted area of the sidewalk café; and, except for restaurant liquor licenses, shall be served in plastic containers.
+Any dispensing and/or serving or consuming of alcoholic beverages in the sidewalk area shall be strictly in accordance with all applicable laws, ordinances, and regulations, of the Alabama Alcoholic Beverage Control Board.
+To the extent that any such license has been issued and alcoholic beverages may be served, then the same may not be taken outside of the permitted area of the sidewalk café; and, except for restaurant liquor licenses, shall be served in plastic containers.